SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/maps/Configuring_the_DataMiner_Maps_host_servers.md

 # Configuring the DataMiner Maps host servers

-On a DataMiner Agent, the host servers for DataMiner Maps have to be configured in the file *C:\\Skyline DataMiner\\Maps\\ServerConfig.xml* (which is synchronized throughout the DataMiner System).
+On a DataMiner Agent, the host servers for DataMiner Maps have to be configured in the file *C:\\Skyline DataMiner\\Maps\\ServerConfig.xml*, which is synchronized throughout the DataMiner System.

 If this file does not exist, it will be created automatically the first time DataMiner Maps is opened.
 It will contain the default configuration needed to load Google Maps without license key.